Themis3000/lazy_db/CONTRIBUTING.rst

 Deploying
 ---------

-A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed
 Then run::

 $ bump2version patch # possible: major / minor / patch
 $ git push
-$ git push --tags

-Travis will then deploy to PyPI if tests pass.
+Deployment to pypi and release descriptions will be taken care of by maintainers.